-If you have a topic you would like to hear about or a program we should highlight, please email us at ATJPodcast@cobar.org.
+If you have a topic you would like to hear about or have a program or issue you want to discuss on Stairway to ATJ please email us at ATJPodcast@cobar.org.

 Karen Hen is an associate attorney working on a variety of civil cases including personal injury, sexual assault, premises liability, wrongful death and medical malpractice.
 Prior to joining the firm, Karen clerked at the Second Judicial District Court for the Honorable Edward Bronfin.
 During her time at the court she had the opportunity to clerk in the civil, criminal, and domestic rotations.
 While in the civil rotation, Karen witnessed numerous jury trials where she gained insight and knowledge on how jurors view facts, parties, attorneys, and, most importantly, how they reach their verdicts.